DigiDuRe/DigiDuRe/act1/README.md

 > Aalst, van; Gerardus Geb. xxx sept.
 1678; pred.
 Vuren en Dalem 10 aug.
 1704, Sommelsdijk 13 juni 1706, West Zaandam 4 aug.
 1715, emer.
 1755; overl.
 29 juni 1759.<3>

 ### Step 2.
 To isolate the IDs into a column once read as a .csv file a semicolon is added in front of the < and after the > sign.
+We decided to call the ids clerus_id.

 ### Step 3.
 In the original dataset the various characteristics of an individual are distinguished using s semicolon.
 However, this is not done in a systematic way (e.g Geb. and  emer.
 Are not separated with a semicolon.
 Therefore, a search on the various distinguishable key strings is performed and a semicolon is added.
 Key strings that we searched for are: